 Anticipatory Care Planning links to end of life care, as they both have a focus on how individuals and care providers can better plan to improve an individual’s health and wellbeing.
 By discussing together their personal goals and wishes, an individual’s decisions can be respected in the event of a gradual or sudden decline.

-The Anticipatory Care Planning workstream focuses on developing a national approach to anticipatory care planning that will enable people living with long term conditions to live in the community and avoid hospital admission where safe to do so.
-This workstream includes the development of an Anticipatory Care Plan document for people to use in anticipating and preventing their own health problems from getting worse.
-The workstream also includes the creation of an educational framework to support local implementation of ACP by NHS boards and Health and Social Care Partnerships.
+The Anticipatory Care Planning workstream is finishing in June 2018, and focused on developing a national approach to anticipatory care planning to enable people living with long term conditions to live in the community and avoid hospital admission where safe to do so.
+A national Anticipatory Care Plan document My ACP was developed for individuals to use and support with planning ahead their future health and care needs and to help reduce health decline.
+An educational framework ACP Toolkit with accompanying support resources were also created to support local implementation of the ACP process by NHS boards and Health and Social Care Partnerships.

-Key to this programme is influencing the national eHealth strategy to improve the electronic information summary system used to access individuals’ anticipatory care plans across the health and social care system.
+Influencing the national eHealth strategy to improve the electronic information summary system used to access individuals’ anticipatory care plans across the health and social care system was a key part of this programme of work.

 NHS boards and Health and Social Care Partnerships